intesys/yAutomation-iOS/README.md

         bot.navigateBack()
     }

-The "Form" label refers toeither the text of the button or its accessibility identifier.
+The "Form" label refers to either the text of the button or its accessibility identifier.

-More complex helpers are availble for other interactions, like filling in form fields, selecting dates, selecting alert values etc,
+More complex helpers are available for other interactions, like filling in form fields, selecting dates, selecting alert values etc.

 For more examples and details, see the demo project.

-### Checking for the existance of elements
+### Checking for the existence of elements

-The usual way to validate a test is to assert the existance of a gibven text or UI element.
+The usual way to validate a test is to assert the existence of a given text or UI element.

-YRobot provides a set of helpers:
+`yAutomation` provides a set of helpers:

     bot.assertHasTabBar()
     bot.assertTabBarHasTabs(count: 3)